Special Note to Parents and Teachers

 Ms. Quinn asked me if there was anything I would like to tell the class.
 All of the kids turned and looked at me.
 I said, "Even though my grandmother is sick, I love her and I know she loves me."
 The class was very quiet after that, and l could tell everyone was a little confused.
 That's okay, I thought.
 When I first learned about Alzheimer's disease, I was confused, too.

 That night my stomach hurt.
 I was nervous about Grandparents' Day.
 As Daddy tucked me into bed he said, "Tara, you should feel proud that you are bringing Grandma to school tomorrow.
-She is very excited about going and has been talking about it for days."
+She is very excited about going and has been talking about it

 "But what if the kids at school make fun of Grandma?"
 I asked.